Fundraising is big business,

 - Most parents do not want their children going to the homes of people they do not know.

-- Children need to sell something people value, at a reasonable price (such as garbage bags, smoke alarms, flashlights and other emergency preparedness items).
+- Children need to sell something people value, at a reasonable price (such as garbage bags, smoke alarms, fire extinguishers, flashlights, emergency preparedness items, fluorescent house numbers which are easily visible to emergency crews, safety whistles and alarms, etc.).
 When children are soliciting for a charity, they are selling people on the social value of the charity.

 - Think about the problems you want to see solved in society,